 First and foremost, you absolutely need the right permits to operate your restaurant legally in Florida.
 Each city and county has its own set of requirements, but they all lead back to the same principle: you must have official permission to open for business.
 This involves getting approvals from multiple departments, including health, zoning, and business licensing.
 For instance, the Florida Department of Business and Professional Regulation (DBPR) oversees the licensing for all food service establishments.
 Skipping any of these steps isn’t an option—it’s the quickest way to get shut down.
 Think of it as the legal framework that allows your business to exist and thrive.

-Protect Your Business and Customers
+Protecting Your Business and Your Diners

 Beyond the legal mandate, permits are crucial for protecting your investment and ensuring the well-being of everyone who walks through your doors.
 Health department permits, for example, confirm that your kitchen follows strict food safety standards, which helps prevent foodborne illnesses and builds trust with your customers.
 Fire and building permits ensure your space is structurally sound and equipped with the necessary safety features.
 By meeting these requirements, you’re not just checking a box; you’re actively creating a safe environment for your staff and guests.
 A proactive approach to permitting helps you start on the right foot, reducing risks and ensuring your restaurant runs smoothly from day one.